Bidek56/neural-network-prepayment-model/README.md

       This is a project report required by the Udacity capstone project rubric.
 It contains the summary of the project and results.
 1. ### nn-ppm-from-csv.h5  <br/>
       If you want to avoid spending time to fit your own model while executing model_fitting notebook (see 4.), you can just load the model from this file.

+## Core libraries used in this project

+1. Pandas, Numpy
+1. Matplotlib, Seaborn
+1. Tensorflow, Keras
+1. kerastuner